dainst/wordpress-storytelling/readme.md

 	)
 );

-{{mode}} can be 'saxon', 'libxml', 'remote:saxon', 'remote:libxml' etc. Url is only required when using remote.
+{{mode}} can be 'saxon', 'libxml', 'remote:saxon', 'remote:libxml' etc. 'apiurl' is only required when using remote.